Since the pads are what make a unit cool as water passes through and evaporates, they can be a big performance factor.

 There are many who use the synthetic type with good success.

-Which type is used very much a personal option with most simply replacing what was in the unit previously.
+Which type of pad is used is a personal option, with most simply replacing what was in the unit previously.

 Do you have a preference?
 Let us know in the comments below.